Seeking Ostomy Belt Advice - Best Options and Trusted Websites?

 I hope this is helpful.
 Best wishes Bill

-I just wear a hollister belt that simply clips on to the flange of my two piece Convatec Sensura bag
+I just wear a Hollister belt that simply clips on to the flange of my two-piece Convatec Sensura bag.

 It is a simple elasticated adjustable belt about 30mm wide.

-It doesn't add any "protection"
+It doesn't add any "protection".

 Hi Kev

-At first I didnt think it was really needed but as years went by I realized how important it really was, the weight of the pouch will eventually create a skin issue below the stoma at least this was my take on it, now i even wear it to bed for that insurance !! good luck
+At first, I didn't think it was really needed, but as years went by, I realized how important it really was.
+The weight of the pouch will eventually create a skin issue below the stoma.
+At least, this was my take on it.
+Now, I even wear it to bed for that insurance!
+Good luck.

-I still use it quite often, but mostly when going out for for sexy time.
+I still use it quite often, but mostly when going out for sexy time.
 I do not use it for hernia prevention, and I'm not even sure it's designed to be used as such.

 One note though: while they do have a vertical stealth belt, the traditional style is horizontal and many pouching systems don't allow the pouch to be rotated easily.
-I use Coloplast sensura click and it works well.
+I use Coloplast Sensura Click and it works well.

 For basic support, a maternity wrap is cheap and easy to use.